TommyJones/tidylda/README.md

     documents, or P(topic|document)
   - `phi` is a matrix whose rows are distributions of tokens over topics, or P(token|topic)
-  - `gamma` is a matrix whose rows are distributions of topics over tokens, or P(topic|token) `gamma` is useful for making predictions with a computationally-simple and efficient dot product and it may be interesting to analyze in its own right.
+  - `lambda` is a matrix whose rows are distributions of topics over tokens, or P(topic|token) `lambda` is useful for making predictions with a computationally-simple and efficient dot product and it may be interesting to analyze in its own right.
   - `alpha` is the prior that tunes `theta`